 A copy of the three most recent bank statements from all banking or credit union institutions of the household;

-A copy of the two most recent tax returns, including all schedules of patient, spouse, or any person who claims the patient as a tax dependent; and
+A copy of the two most recent tax returns, including all schedules of patient, spouse, or any person who claims the patient as a tax dependent or an IRS Verification of Non-filing Letter; and

 Full disclosure of claims and/or income from personal injury and/or accident related claims.

 Once the application has been submitted, a Patient Financial Services representative will review the application.
 A patient’s application will be deemed complete after Rogers receives the financial assistance application with all information and the required documentation.
 Rogers reserves the right to request additional documentation before finalizing a request for assistance.
 You can find Rogers’ complete financial assistance policy here